bgrawi/jsflap/README.md

 jsflap
 ======

-JS Implementation vor visualizting Formal Languages and Automata Theory
+JS Implementation for visualizing Formal Languages and Automata Theory